 Originally building escape pods in the Northeast, Getaway has ventured into our neck of the woods for the first time, with a “camp” in Suches.
 Even the most avid North Georgia adventurist might need help with that location…it’s in Union County, but much closer to Dahlonega that Blairsville.
 Expertly, in the middle of no where.

 We recently escaped (without kids) because any chance to disconnect is a welcome one…here are a few tips I learned from the experience that I hope will make your adventure here exceptionally awesome.

 Plan for a Digital Detox

 If you’ve never experienced a digital detox, you might be in for a shocker.
-But no worries; our friends at Getaway House offer some assistance.
+But no worries; our friends at Getaway House to a cozy cabin in nature starting at $99! offer some assistance.

 The first thing you’ll note is a Cellphone Lockbox, with the inscription, “For a true escape, forget your phone inside.”

 Listen friends…it will be hard, but DO IT.
 You experience will be so much richer if you do.
 If you are not working like we were, then there is no reason to take a dozen shots and post them on Instagram.
 Do this for yourself…experience something for the sake of experiencing it.

 Leave work at home…put the kids in the hands of someone you trust (or bring them along) and turn off that phone!
 There is a landline in the cabin if you have a true emergency.